What Is Mendel's Law Of Inheritance

 Mendel focused on seven key traits in his experiments:

 He began by establishing true-breeding lines for each trait.
-For example, he repeatedly self-pollinated plants with round seeds until he obtained a line that consistently produced only round seeds.
+Worth adding: for example, he repeatedly self-pollinated plants with round seeds until he obtained a line that consistently produced only round seeds.
 He then performed cross-pollination experiments between plants with different traits, carefully tracking the inheritance patterns in subsequent generations.

 Mendel's Three Laws of Inheritance